Oceans of Opportunity

 Do we have problems?
 Absolutely yes.
 But the sad reality is that the media’s fear mongering is not the approach for environmental advocacy that we need.
 We should keep in sharp focus that here in the US we’re at the tail end of two devastating hurricanes, and on the eve of the next election cycle.
 So, will climate change be on every politician’s lobbying agenda?
 You bet, and while that is great at face value, we can’t lose sight of the fact that it will take a heck of a lot of action to speak louder than those words.

 Facing the music, there is nothing that the US government will do in the immediate term to meet the calls for greenhouse gas reduction.
 Even with a green President and Congress (which we do not have at the moment), the lengthy processes we have within the institutions of the United States are prohibitive of anything happening ‘immediately’.
 Want to push through a long term strategy?
-Then we need to force it through from the bottom up and be prepared for teh long haul during which time things will get worse before they get better.
+Then we need to force it through from the bottom up and be prepared for the long haul during which time things will get worse before they get better.
 That’s a fact of life.

 A perspective of cause and effect, action and reaction, yin and yang is needed to keep some balance with planetary atmospheric management.
-Our self contained atmosphere underwater is the perfect proxy for Earth’s global atmosphere – we [humans] consume its oxygen, and expel carbon dioxide, and this physiological act of respiration needs to be balanced.
+Our self-contained atmosphere underwater is the perfect proxy for Earth’s global atmosphere – we [humans] consume its oxygen, and expel carbon dioxide, and this physiological act of respiration needs to be balanced.
 Same holds true up here…for every bit of CO2 we contribute, it needs to be taken away, and the best way to do that, and selfishly at that, is through photosynthesis.
 Talk about the perfect life sustaining process – soaking up CO2, producing oxygen, and bearing fruit for food.
 It’s almost too simple to be a reality, and we take it for granted every day.
 Get out there and plant a tree people – we can all do something.

 So, I will leave you with a key question to pose to our fearless leaders running for office who are certain to harp on the doom and gloom of the recent storm destruction to win your votes…